find-xposed-magisk/airgeddon/CONTRIBUTING.md

 ## Collaborating Translators

-1. Ask ALWAYS before start a translation to add a new language (by mail at [v1s1t0r.1s.h3r3@gmail.com], by Twitter at [@OscarAkaElvis], by [IRC] or [Discord] channel).
+1. Ask ALWAYS before start a translation to add a new language (by mail at [v1s1t0r.1s.h3r3@gmail.com], by Twitter at [@OscarAkaElvis], by [IRC] channel or [Discord] server).
 Contact to the development team in order to know what are you going to do.
 You'll be informed about how to proceed.
 2. Translate the strings located in `language_strings.sh`, the existing strings of _language_strings_handling_messages_ function in `airgeddon.sh` and the strings of _missing_dependencies_text_ function in `missing_dependencies.sh` (this last file is in plugins dir).
 3. If you want to create a pull request with a new language to be added, at least the 80% of the phrases must be translated and the rest must be done with at least _an automatic-translation_ system and marked with PoT (Pending of Translation) mark.
+Anyway, always ask first.
 4. Remember that pull requests done over master branch will be rejected.
 Read the git workflow policy first.
 5. After verification of and acceptation of the pull request, you can be added as a collaborator on the project to push directly on the repository instead of submitting pull requests.
 6. Knowledge about `git` is mandatory (at least basic commands) to push directly into the project repository.